Home

 Sketch It Out

 Grab some paper and a pencil.
-Nothing fancy ... but do make a sketch of where you think you'd like to place your flowers and plants in your gardening area.
+You can make your drawing as simple or elaborate as you wish... but do make a sketch of where you think you'd like to place your various plants, accents etc. in your gardening area.
 This will give you a general idea of what the area will look like.
 Use colored pencils or crayons to help you visualize the color scheme also if you'd like.

 You'll soon be on your way to creating beautiful designs for your garden areas.